App version: 0.1.0

 Microloan Programs Available for Startups

-You won’t find as many companies offering microloans for startups as you do traditional loan lenders, since it’s a bit of a niche offering.
+You won’t find as many lenders offering microloans for startups as you do traditional loan lenders, since it’s a bit of a niche offering.
 But they are out there.
-Here, for example, are the five top lenders, based on an internet search for “microloans for startups” performed on July 28, 2021.
+Here are five recommended microloan lenders based on a Google search of “best microloans for startups” performed on May 10, 2023.

 2. Accion Opportunity Fund